Car Recalls and You

-The Takata airbags recalls that rocked the Japanese automotive supplies giant for the past three years serve as a cautionary tale pertaining to the relevance of vehicle recalls.
+The Takata airbags recall that rocked the Japanese automotive supplies giant for the past three years serve as a cautionary tale pertaining to the relevance of vehicle recalls.
 With millions of vehicles, and counting, involved in what was deemed as “the largest and most complex safety recall in US history” by the National Highway Traffic Safety Administration (NHTSA); Takata’s downward spiral is a shocking reminder that the automotive industry is also vulnerable to human error – and a terribly costly one at that.
-The fact automakers are in the business of ensuring the safety of drivers and passengers in transport means that their failure in doing so can definitely result to outrage due to severely damaging consequences to life and property.
+The fact automakers are in the business of ensuring the safety of drivers and passengers in transport means that their failure in doing so can definitely result in outrage due to severely damaging consequences to life and property.

-Consequences of a Recall
+Consequences of a Car Recall

-From the perspective of automakers, vehicle recalls prove to be harmful to both their reputation and finances – perhaps two of the essential things they need to survive and make it big in the industry.
+From the perspective of automakers, vehicle recalls proving to be harmful to both their reputation and finances – perhaps two of the essential things they need to survive and make it big in the industry.
 Given the sheer expense of manufacturing even just one automobile, it is fairly understandable to expect consumers to have high expectations from automakers.
 Once those expectations falter down, automakers will certainly have a difficult time rebuilding the trust consumers once had for them.
 In the case of vehicle recalls, automakers can still redeem themselves by offering services to correct the problem free of charge.
 That, however, is certainly costly on the part of automakers, which is why preventing the causes behind vehicle recalls in the first place is of paramount interest to them.

-Dangers of Recalls
+Dangers of Car Recalls

 Given that there is a clear and present danger to manufacturing flaws on the part of automakers, the significance of vehicle recalls is certainly defensible.
 With that, it is always important that you pay attention to any announcements your automaker may make with regard to vehicle recalls.
 Regardless if the issue for vehicle recalls have yet to involve any injuries or casualties, it is still very important that you listen and act on whatever your automaker says about the matter.
 Think of it this way: no automaker would stake their reputation by making an announcement regarding vehicle recalls, although they have to do so anyway to demonstrate that they are, indeed, taking responsibility to solve the common problem immediately.